Samsung/tizen-docs/docs/what-is-tizen/versions/tizen-4-0-m2.md

 ![img](media/4.0_TizenArch.png)
 Figure.
 Tizen .NET Architecture

 * **Tizen-specific C# API**: In addition to C and Web languages, C# is newly supported as an application language.
 As C# is one of the mostlyused programming languages, it is expected to boost the application ecosystem with .NET Standard API.
-Further, Tizen API allows applications to access platform-specific interfaces and functionalities: multimedia, network, system, telephony, etc.
+Furthermore, Tizen API allows applications to access platform-specific interfaces and functionalities: multimedia, network, system, telephony, etc.

 ![img](media/4.0_Tizen.NET.png)